jeffscyberjournal/Wazuh-Siem/README.md

 -a exit,always -F arch=b64 -F euid=0 -S execve -k audit-wazuh-c Then Wazuh can alert when something sketchy like ncat or tcpdump is executed unexpectedly.

+## Tcpdump test incoming traffic

+To capture ICMP packets from 192.168.0.254 using tcpdump, you can run:

+sudo tcpdump -i eth0 icmp and src host 192.168.0.254
+	• src host 192.168.0.254: Limits capture to packets originating from that IP.

+If you want to see both requests and replies involving that IP:

+sudo tcpdump -i eth0 icmp and host 192.168.0.254

+And for verbose output with packet details:

+sudo tcpdump -vv -i eth0 icmp and host 192.168.0.254

+To filter traffic by port 514 using tcpdump, you’ll want to specify the protocol and port in your capture expression.
+Port 514 is commonly used for syslog over UDP or TCP, depending on the setup.

+How to send a basic packet for test purpose
+Send TCP packet
+echo "Test message to port 514" | nc 192.168.0.x 514
+Send UDP packet
+echo "Test message" | nc -u -q1 192.168.0.x 514

+### Examples for Capturing Port 514 Traffic

+#### 1. UDP traffic on port 514

+sudo tcpdump -i eth0 udp port 514

+#### 2. TCP traffic on port 514

+sudo tcpdump -i eth0 tcp port 514

+#### 3. All traffic involving port 514 (TCP or UDP)

+sudo tcpdump -i eth0 port 514
+To capture traffic from 192.168.0.x on port 514:

+sudo tcpdump -i eth0 src host 192.168.0.x and port 514 Or to capture any traffic involving 192.168.0.x and port 514:

+sudo tcpdump -i eth0 host 192.168.0.x and port 514

+#### Add Verbosity or Save to File
+	• Verbose output (bash):

+sudo tcpdump -vv -i eth0 port 514
+	• Show the packet contents a better option sudo tcpdump -nn -A -i <interface> udp port 514
+	• Write to file for later analysis (bash):

+sudo tcpdump -i eth0 port 514 -w syslog_capture.pcap